 There ain’t no such thing as a free lunch

-While the whole idea of getting funded and getting a term sheet sounds fun.
+While the whole idea of getting funds and getting a term sheet sounds fun.
 The money comes with serious riders and conditions.
 After having researched a bit, this looks some of the most densely populated contract/agreement.

 The goal here is to neither offer counsel or nor make any recommendation but to rather compile information and create a compendium for future reference while taking notes for oneself.
 The idea being, there’s nothing wrong in getting a good understanding of the different terms and what their implication is.

 Each term allows certain protections and rights for the investor since he happens to be the minority shareholder and thereby needs to protect his money due to his limited control.

 The term sheet is basically non-binding, which essentially means, the terms are agreed upon in good faith and cannot be contested in courts in case of a breach.
 Though, exclusivity is binding.
 It is to be follow for a set of days for which, the founder cannot entertain any other offers.
 This is to kind of evade shopping around.
 Though, in my understanding, it’s not a very strong enforcement.

 Now that, we have set up the foundation.
 Time to go through the key terms and in depth of Startup fundraising.
 For details, deep dive into the link.

 - Convertible Preferred Stock: Preferred stock is different from common stock in the sense that, they have a higher liquidity preference like debt has it over equity.
 Lower risk.
 The convertible component is to give the option to convert to common stock in an event when the overall valuation is of VC’s share is larger than their preferred stock.
 This allows them to participate in the overall gains.